hwheeler01/comp150/syllabus.md

 <p>I am expecting you to look at assigned presentations before

-class,

-but <span style="font-style: italic;">if you want to
+class, but <span style="font-style: italic;">if you want to

-check on

-something in a video during class, remember to bring headphones!</span>&nbsp;
+check on something in a video during class, remember to bring headphones!</span>

-To avoid bothering others in labs, the lab machine sound only works

-through separate speakers.&nbsp; (Use headphones if you listen

-on&nbsp;

-your own notebook computer in class, too.)<br>

 </p>